đ Overview

 - Spend 5-15 minutes (but not any more time than that) trying to solve the problem on your own (via Google, asking a classmate, etc.)

-- Ask yourself if the question might be one other students are having, and if so, post it to #2010-ask-john-hope-and-beth-anne on Slack
+- Ask yourself if the question might be one other students are having, and if so, post it to #2010-ask-john-and-peyton

 If you do all of those and still have a question just for us, then by all means direct message us (just start a new direct message and include both Juli and I on the message)!
 Weâll respond to your questions as quickly as possible, but please allow a reasonable amount of time (generally under 24 hours; 2 business days max) for a response.